jhoguet/react-typescript-poc/README.md

 Editor support in WebStorm is terrible - the benefits of typescript are significantly reduced without good editor support.

-Verified that I still have type safety benefits, for example trying to access `this.props.msg` as it should since `compiler` is the property we are expecting.
+Verified that I still have type safety benefits, for example trying to access `this.props.msg` it failed, as it should since `compiler` is the property we are expecting.

 ```tsx
 import * as React from "react";